dzuelke/HadooPHP/README.md

 ### Known Issues

-* Something like `KeyValueTexInputFormat` does not work, partly because passing it as `-inputformat` sets the property to `StreamingInputFormat` (must investigate why), and `-D mapred.input.format.class` seems to have no effect.
+* Something like `KeyValueTextInputFormat` does not work, partly because passing it as `-inputformat` sets the property to `StreamingInputFormat` (must investigate why), and `-D mapred.input.format.class` seems to have no effect.
 Unsure how to fix.

 ### Planned Features